Total distance: 75km. Elevation: 3206 m.

 Flowery fields in Poggio Capanne

-We then cross very green, gentle hills.
-The yellow buttercups and the white flowers of the prunus complete the whole thing with a decidedly spring air!
+We then cross gentle, very green hills.
+The yellow buttercups and white prunus flowers add a decidedly spring-like feel to everything!

 Buonsollazzo Monastery

 We stop at the church of Monte Senario to refill with water.
-Then it's a bit long in the beeches before rejoining more sympathetic landscapes in the Tuscan style.
-In the distance stands the barrier of the Apennines that we will cross the next day.
-In the meantime, the sun starting to decline, we pitch the tent shortly after the village of Tagliaferro in a meadow a little outside the road.
-There is an excellent view of the castle of Trebbio which will be our first stop the next day…
+Then it's a somewhat long section in beech trees before returning to more pleasant landscapes in the Tuscan style.
+In the distance stands the barrier of the Apennines which we will cross the next day.
+In the meantime, the sun starting to set, we pitched the tent shortly after the village of Tagliaferro in a meadow a little off the road.
+There is an excellent view of the Trebbio castle which will be our first stop the next day…

 Day 2: San Piero a Sieve, Schifanoia, Passo dell'Osteria Bruciata